The Bloodhound Dog

 Color variations: Black and Tan, Tawny or Red and Tan

-Coat and Care: Rub down the dog's coat frequently to remove loose hair, and give a complete bath on an as-required basis.
+Coat and Care: Rub down the dog's coat frequently with a hound glove to remove loose hair, and give a complete bath on an as-needed basis.
 A circular motion works best on his thick short coat.

-Like most dogs with long pendant ears, they need inspection and cleaning once a week to prevent infection.
-In this breed the nails should also be kept short.
+Like most dogs with long pendant ears, they need to be inspected and cleaned at least once a week to prevent infection.
+Facial folds should be wiped clean daily or even more often, especially around the mouth.
+The nails should be trimmed and kept short.
+Brush teeth daily or at least two to three times a week.

 Activity Level